benjamin-hodgson/benjamin-hodgson.github.io/drafts/2017-12-08-zip-folding.md

 )
 ```

-So `Fold` traverses a tree from bottom to top, applying `func` to each subtree and the current set of intermediate results.
+`Fold` traverses a tree from bottom to top, applying `func` to each subtree and the current set of intermediate results.

 `ZipFold` works by analogy to `Fold`.
-We pair up the children of the two input nodes using the standard `Enumerable.Zip`, recursively zip-fold each pair, and then feed the results to `func`.
+It says _if you give me a way to combine two nodes with the results of zip-folding their children, I can recursively zip the two entire trees to produce a single summary value_. `ZipFold` pairs up the children of the two input nodes using the standard `Enumerable.Zip`, recursively zip-folds each pair, and then feeds the results to `func`.
 Note that the length of the `IEnumerable` that's passed to `func` is the length of the smaller of the two nodes' collections of children.

 ```csharp
 public static U ZipFold<T, U>(